Traveling historic US Route 66 is on the bucket-list of many. If it’s on yours, you will want this guide.

 Or, you travel to Santa Monica, go to the Pier quite a bit, and didn’t realize Route 66 ended there.

-Yep, you guessed it.
-Both of these scenarios were my reality until reading this book.
+Both of these scenarios were my story until reading this book.

 This book will educate you to these facts in addition to learning about the various sights on this historic road.